opencomputeproject/ocp-spec-template-process/Proposed-Guidelines.md

 2.x = use whole number revisions for major changes.
 There is no implication of forward or backward compatibility.

 - Additional revisions between the designated milestones are allowed but generally discouraged.
-- Versioning is not required.
+- Typical use is to have the whole number be the version with the revision the decimal places (i.e. version.revision).
+Some OCP specification use  versioning in the name of the specification which adds to the version confusion.
+We'll simply state revision...
 If desired, versioning can be included in the specification name (i.e., Recliner V1 r1.0, Recliner V2 r0.5).

 ## Normative Language
 Normative language establishes clear, enforceable requirements and removes ambiguity.
 Requirements are the basis for compliance.